2022 Andrews University Research Week

 Kwon’s presentation centered on the importance of creating a collective, intentional and sustainable impact on our communities.
 He highlighted the Christian responsibility to liberate people from whatever binds them or prevents them from flourishing, asking his audience, “How can we be the church for our community with our community?”
 Affirming the role of Adventist church members as social innovators, he encouraged individuals to tangibly express God’s kingdom on earth, noting, “We must learn to love and emulate our Lord Jesus Christ.
 We must be adding value to people's lives—hope, reconciliation and new life into the world.”

 The final event of the week, the Celebration of Research & Creative Scholarship, occurred on Friday, Oct.
-21. Jay Johnson, PhD, professor of engineering, and Petr Činčala, PhD, assistant professor of world mission and director of both the Institute of Church Ministry and the Doctor of Missiology program, gave the plenary presentations.
+21. Jay Johnson, PhD, professor of engineering, and Petr Činčala, PhD, associate professor of world mission and director of both the Institute of Church Ministry and the Doctor of Missiology program, gave the plenary presentations.

 The two presentations provided a glimpse into the important research accomplishments being made by the Andrews University community. Činčala’s talk covered his personal journey of involvement with denominational human subject research.
 Through stories and examples of research projects, he demonstrated applications for local congregations and churches.
 He explained that his core message sought to “demonstrate how human subject research can make a difference in ministry of individuals, local churches, as well as the denomination as a whole.”